 Where to Find Sensory Activities for Autism

 Looking for sensory activities for autism?
+Wondering what they are?
 Sensory activities pay extra attention to the senses.
 That is because of the overlap between sensory and autism.
 In addition, know that for children with autism, sensory activities are often called sensory-friendly.
 The friendly part makes them easier for autistic children to attend and enjoy with their families.

 Moreover, parents search for sensory-friendly activities for their child with autism.

 Sensory-friendly describes a sensory activity at a place or an event.
-In particular, the sensory experience changes on purpose.
+In particular, the sensory experience is changed on purpose.
 For example, noise levels are less.
 Additionally, bright lights are less.
-Finally, the environment is simply more comfortable for people with sensory issues.
+Finally, the environment is simply more comfortable for people with sensory issues or sensory sensitivity.

 Some examples of sensory activities for autism include sensory-friendly movies, relaxed performances, and autism hour for shopping.